 lightdash upload --force

 to create these new charts and dashboards.
-Otherwise,lightdash upload
+Otherwise, lightdash upload

-only uploads updates to existing content.
+only uploads updates to existing content.--charts

 --dashboards